task-proxemics/XLeRobot/simulation/sim_intro.md

 # XLeRobot

+> [!NOTE]
-XLeRobot is a versatile robotic control system built upon ManiSkill and RoboCasa.
-Special thanks to Stone Tao, the main leader on ManiSkill3, for his patient guidance and detailed discussions that helped accelerate our integration with ManiSkill.
+> Special thanks to Stone Tao, the main leader on ManiSkill3, for his patient guidance and detailed discussions that helped accelerate XLeRobot integration with ManiSkill.

 ## Capabilities